 Eight pit bulls became ten.
 One died as advocates tried to convince authorities to respond, leaving nine to suffer

 An Alabama man, Deitrick Wallace, abandoned five Pit Bulls to starve to death.
 Two died, three survived.
+He has been sentenced for felony animal cruelty.

 The Liebels', who held Nosey in captivity p.m. in their traveling circus until she was freed in rural Alabama, filed an appeal to have Nosey removed from the freedom she enjoys and returned to a life of misery.
 Nosey was confiscated from the Liebels after Lawrence County Animal Control found she appeared to be in an unhealthy state and had no food/water.
 The Liebel's filed with the court to regain custody.
 Following a marathon twelve hour hearing that ended at 9 p.m.
 Judge Terry took several months to render her decision.
 Ultimately she found that Nosey should be removed permanently.
 Not only was that her determination, when the Liebels left the hearing they were arrested by Lawrence county authorities for animal cruelty based on testimony and Nosey's condition upon arrival at the sanctuary.
 The Liebels pleaded not guilty and the animal cruelty case is currently being adjudicated.
 Judge Terry ultimately ordered that Nosey was to be placed in the custody of Kimberly Carpenter, Lawrence County Animal Control Officer.
 Permanent custody of Nosey was signed over to Tennessee Elephant Sanctuary by Ms. Carpenter.